robbytables/bug-free-invention/unit-6-flask/instructor-resources/hw-5day-4flask/README.md

 **Hint 1:**

-Refer to your class notes from the variable lesson for how to read in a variable directly in a Flask app.
+Refer to your class notes from the Variables lesson for how to read in a variable directly in a Flask app.

 **Hint 2:**

-There are two modules that we'll need to execute this, in addition to our standard `from flask import Flask`: `jsonify`, and `requests`
+There are two modules that we'll need to execute this, in addition to our standard `from flask import Flask`: `jsonify`, and `requests`.

 **Hint 3:**